adrianlarion/wizardly-tips-vim/main.md

 ##### Paste word under cursor
-* You're in ex mode, trying to write a complex search & replace command.
+* You're in  mode, trying to write a complex search & replace command.
 You want to search for the word "Supercalifragilisticexpialidocious" and replace it with "Super".
 Your fingers go on strike before you even start.
 What to do?.
-Well, assuming your cursor is on the said word you can paste that word in ex mode by typing `<C-r><C-w>`.
+Well, assuming your cursor is on the said word you can paste that word in  mode by typing `<C-r><C-w>`.
 This will paste the word under the cursor.
 - this is also useful when you haver words with tricky spelling.